plone/training/docs/mastering-plone/volto_talkview.md

 ```

 - `<> </>` is a fragment.
 The return value of React needs to be one single element.
-- The variable `props` is used to receive data from the parent component.
+- The variable `props` receives data from the parent component.
   As the TalkView component is registered as a content type view, it receives the content data and some more.
   We will use the content part.
   So we introduce a constant `content` to be more explicit.